risingwavelabs/risingwave-docs/versioned_docs/version-1.6/ingest/ingest-from-automq-kafka.md

 :::

 When you see actual results, that means that you have successfully ingested data from AutoMQ Kafka into RisingWave Cloud.
-You can now wrte more data into the topic, or transform the ingested data by creating materialized views in RisingWave Cloud.
+You can now write more data into the topic, or transform the ingested data by creating materialized views in RisingWave Cloud.